 Our lab is great for students curious about graduate school and open-ended research.
 It is not the right fit for most students looking to transition into engineering jobs in industry.

-An LLM summary of our recent papers is insufficient preparation.
+A summary of our recent papers is insufficient preparation.

 As a PhD student at R2L, you will own a research project within one of our threads from framing through publication, publish at top AI/ML/NLP venues (NeurIPS, ICML, ICLR, ACL, EMNLP), and contribute to the intellectual life of the lab.
 We admit 1-2 PhD students every year.